openstack/ironic-specs/specs/approved/ironic-generic-raid-interface.rst

           by default will create all logical disks.

           :param task: TaskManager object containing the node.
-          :param create_only_root_volume: This specifies whether to create only the root volume.
-          :param create_only_nonroot_volumes: This specifies to create only non-root volumes.
+          :param create_root_volume: Setting this to False indicates not to create root volume that is specified in the node's target_raid_config.
+Default value is True.
+          :param create_nonroot_volumes: Setting this to False indicates not to create non-root volumes (all except the root volume) in the node's target_raid_config.
+Default value is True.
+          :returns: states.CLEANWAIT if RAID configuration is in progress asynchronously or None if it is complete.
           """

-  - ``delete_config`` - To delete the RAID configuration.
-This
+  - ``delete_configuration()`` - To delete the RAID configuration.
-    method doesn't have an input and doesn't return anything.

     The function definition will be as follows::

-      def delete_config(task):
+      def delete_configuration(task):
           """Delete RAID configuration on the node.

           :param task: TaskManager object containing the node.
+          :returns: states.CLEANWAIT if deletion is in progress asynchronously or None if it is complete.
           """

-  - ``validate`` - To validate a RAID configuration.
+  - ``validate()`` - To validate a RAID configuration.
 This will be called while validating the driver interfaces.
 This will read the target RAID configuration from node.properties.target_raid_config and call ``validate_raid_config`` to validate target RAID configuration.